ManyDogs Leadership Team

 Emily Bray - Communications and Community Building

-Dr. Bray is an Assistant Professor in The University of Arizona College of Veterinary Medicine and a Research Scientist at Canine Companions, the largest US non-profit providing service dogs to people with disabilities.
+Dr. Bray is an Assistant Professor in The University of Arizona College of Veterinary Medicine, where she leads the Behavioral Research Across Years (BRAY) Lab.
 She earned her undergraduate degree at Duke University, completing a senior thesis at the Duke Canine Cognition Center investigating context specificity of inhibitory control in pet dogs.
 She then went on to earn a Ph.D. from the Department of Psychology at the University of Pennsylvania.
 For her dissertation, she partnered with The Seeing Eye—the oldest guide dog school in the United States—to conduct a longitudinal study investigating the development of behavior and cognition in dogs.
 Most recently, she develops and implements cognitive tasks in hundreds of dogs from Canine Companions’ population.

 Liz Hare - Data Management and Open Science